schappim/mBot-Gitbook/section-4-chapter-20-the-distanceproximity-sensor.md

 **Note**: The absolute closest you can have your target against a sensor is about one centimetre.

-Let's not forget to save the program: File &gt; Save Project as and then type the name: "introduction to the distance sensor".
+Let's not forget to save the program: File &gt; Save Project and then type the name: "introduction to the distance sensor".

 ### A different exercise

 Next, let's load the program we saved in the previous chapter, named "forever loop alternating the LEDs with variable", and make some changes to it.
-Like described in the previous chapter, to load we go to: File &gt; Load program and pick our saved program in the "choose file to open" window.
+As described in the previous chapter, to load we go to: File &gt; Load program and pick our saved program in the "choose file to open" window.

 Now, let's alter the program, by discarding blocks and inserting new ones, until we have it the way it is shown in the image, below.
 In order to discard a block, we just drag and drop it outside the programming canvas.